6 Tips for Creating an Effective Organizational Structure

 It’s important for the people working in the matrix to see the broader landscape of all that is happening at their company.
 When they do, they can more easily stand in their colleagues’ shoes and see things from others’ perspectives.

-Seeing the big picture also helps people better understand with whom they need to share information and who should be involved in decisions.
-When people are aware of the way their area affects other areas in the system and vice versa, the parts work more successfully and productively than they would have alone.
+Seeing the big picture also enhances knowledge sharing by clarifying who needs to receive information and who should be involved in decision-making.
+When people are aware of the way their area affects other areas in the system and vice versa, the organizational structure of an organization operates more successfully and productively than they would have alone.

 6. Learn From Experience